 Frequently Asked Questions

-Is it easy to apply for government health coverage, how long does it take to get the health card?
+Is it easy to apply for government health coverage?
+How long does it take to get a health card?

 In British Columbia your health care coverage does not start for 180 days so do get health insurance for you and your family as it can be expensive paying for services privately.
 If you are landing in another Province than those we spoke of, you can expect

-I am a bit confused about the health care system, having just come here a few months ago.
+I am confused about the healthcare system, having just come here a few months ago.
 Can you explain the system to me?

-As a newcomer, it will take 90 days or three months for you to get medical coverage through several provinces, including Ontario and B.C., so private coverage is critical during this period.
+As a newcomer, it may take from six to 12 weeks to get medical coverage in several provinces, so private coverage is critical during this period.

 Most Canadians have a family doctor or “GP” (general practitioner), so once you have coverage, you will want to get a GP.
 Your GP (or primary care physician), will be your first contact with the formal healthcare system.
 Here are some tips on finding a GP.

 Ask a friend or family member if their doctor is accepting new patients.

 Check with the province’s College of Physicians and Surgeons.
 They will have a list of doctors accepting patients.

 Doctors generally control or direct their patients’ access to most healthcare specialists, as well as to hospital beds.
 It is also your doctor who decides which diagnostic tests you will need and generally makes the appointments for these tests.
 Your doctor will also prescribe any necessary medications, which you will then pick up at a pharmacy of your choice.